mmmorris1975/aws-runas/docs/saml.md

 specified in a role profile will be used instead of a value defined in the default section.

+### SAML Credentials
+There are multiple ways to provide a SAML password to aws-runas so that you can successfully authenticate to the identity provider.

+#### Command Line Option
+The `-P` option allows you to specify the SAML password directly on the command line.
+This is the least secure way to provide the password, as anyone on the system can inspect the options used by the command and see the raw password value.

+#### Environment Variable
+Setting the `SAML_PASSWORD` environment variable will pass the value to aws-runas to use for SAML authentication.
+This is slightly more secure than the `-P` flag, but anyone on the system capable of viewing the running program's environment will be able to see the raw password value.

+#### Credentials File (preferred)
+A password can be set in the AWS credentials file, which will be used if neither the command line option, or environment variable are detected.
+This is the most secure way to use a SAML password with aws-runas, as the value stored in the credentials file is obfuscated to keep the raw value out of the file.
+This is no more or less secure then storing a set of static AWS credentials in the file, as is the case with non-SAML profiles.

+To set a password in the credentials file, run `aws password <profile>`, substituting the SAML-enabled profile name for
+\<profile\>.
+This will prompt you for the password value, and write the obfuscated information to the credentials file.

 ### Environment Variables
 Standard AWS SDK environment variables are supported by this program.
 (See the `Environment Variables` section in [https://docs.aws.amazon.com/sdk-for-go/api/aws/session/](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/))